The Gardens of Roscoe Village

 A stone wall and a picket fence are the focal points of this garden which was created along the path of the canal.

 The Daniel Boyd house was moved to this spot in 1990.
-In 2003, the Master Gardeners converted the area to a weaver’s garden growing plants that were used for dying cloth.
+In 2003, the Master Gardeners converted the area to a weaver’s garden, growing plants that were used to dye cloth.

-James Calder founded this area in 1816.
-It was renamed Roscoe in 1831.
-The Canal Boat Exhibit was built in 2001.
-The gardens planted are to give the area a natural look.
+James Calder founded this area in 1816 and it was renamed Roscoe Village in 1831.
+The Caldersburgh Pearl Canal Boat Exhibit was built in 2001 and the gardens were planted to give the area a natural look.